 Your car’s extras could affect rates

-An insurance provider will need to know the make and model of your car, and if your vehicle has high-end extras, which could translate to higher insurance costs.
-They may also take into account the car’s safety rating, the year it was made, and its likelihood of theft.
+An insurance provider will need to know the make and model of your car, and if your vehicle has high-end extras, that could translate to higher insurance costs.

 Where you live could cost you

-Teen drivers may raise your rate
+Adding teen drivers may raise your rate

-Teenage drivers have the highest crash rate of any age group, which is why adding the new driver in the family to your policy could impact your wallet.
-Do some additional shopping to check if the cost of having a policy with a teen may be lower with a different provider or ask your current provider if they offer a discounted rate for multiple drivers.
-Some insurers reward teens with good grades in school with a discount.
+Do some additional shopping to check if the cost of having a policy with a teen may be lower with a different provider, or ask your current provider if they offer a discounted rate for multiple drivers.

-Loans are a factor
+Loans factor in

 Accidents could follow you

-Insurance companies have access to two different databases: LexisNexis Comprehensive Loss Underwriting Exchange (CLUE) and Verisk Automated-Property Loss Underwriting System (A-PLUS).
 Both databases let them see if you’ve filed a claim or been in an accident, which they could factor into your insurance costs.
-These reports can show companies up to seven years of claims, so switching providers may not help you dodge a previous issue.

 Pro tip: You can request a free copy of your Consumer Disclosure Report from LexisNexis and Verisk A-PLUS loss history report to see what information insurance providers have access to and if any corrections need to be made.